Galacringe/Tetrdle/README.md

 # Tetrdle
-a minigame made by galakrond, based on Tetris + Wordle
+a minigame made by galakrond, based on Tetris + Wordle with JavaScript + HTML

 -- Playable Site --
 https://tetrdle.netlify.app/